risen228/nextjs-effector/README.md

 export const createGetInitialProps = createAppGetInitialProps({
   /*
-   * "appStarted" will be called only on the server side */
+   * Shared events will be called only on the server side */
-  appEvent: appStarted,
+  sharedEvents: [appStarted],

+  /*
+   * By default, shared events are executed only once in the application lifecycle
+   * You can disable it by passing "false" in "runSharedOnce" option
+   * In that case, shared events will run on each navigation to page that uses them */
+  runSharedOnce: false
 })

 export const createGetServerSideProps = createAppGetServerSideProps({
   /*
-   * "appStarted" will be called on each request (including navigation)
+   * Shared events will be called on each request (including navigation)
    * In case of GSSP it's just like a shortcut
    */
-  appEvent: appStarted,
+  sharedEvents: [appStarted],
 })
 ```